rain020527/ActionAnalysis/README.md

 1. time_slice(), that is your key frame detection algorithm, and return the tuple of the key frame number.
 2. run(), that is the evaluation algorithm to analyze the postures and movements.
 You can also refer to the ActionAnalyst/High folder that we provide to implement the action analysis you want.

-## Court Coordinate System Transform
+## Court Coordinate System Transformation
 There is a function get3DSKP_court(self, fid, keypoint_idx) in VibePklParser.py.
 This function output 3D coordinate of pose keypoint in court coordinate space, and you just input the frame index and the keypoint index in self.getJointNames.
 The principle of this function is as follows:
 ![Image text](https://github.com/rain020527/ActionAnalysis/blob/main/readme_img/court_transform.png)

+## The Result After Coordinate Transformation
 This is the result of court transform.
 The origin of the court coordinate system is at the center of the court, the short axis is X, the long axis is Y, the ground is Z, and 1 unit is 1 meter.
 So the coordinate of the people will fall around X=2.5, Y=6.7(has a little error), Z=human height.
 ![Image text](https://github.com/rain020527/ActionAnalysis/blob/main/readme_img/transform_result.png)